Current work and interests

 Matthew is a Data Scientist in the Physical Activity Epidemiology programme.
 He is primarily involved in methodological work relating to harmonisation of physical activity data from wearables and application in epidemiological studies.

 Background and experience

 Matthew completed an MSc in Nutrition, Physical Activity & Public Health at the University of Bristol before earning his PhD at the University of Edinburgh in 2015.
-This research focused on the use of combined accelerometer, GPS and diary methods to understand the context and intensity of children’s physical activity, particularly that which occurs outdoors.
-Before joining the Unit he was an Associate Research Fellow at the University of Exeter.
+This research focused on the use of combined accelerometer, GPS and diary methods to measure physical activity in different environments.